panzatros/Vox/README.md

 # This is a test from an interpreter

-I intent to edit it for java 17 and 23 features, this come from the manueal crafting interpreters
+I intent to edit it for java 17 and 23 features, this is mostly for practice this come from the manual crafting interpreters